Table of Contents

 - Pituitary gland / sellar region, surgical excision:

-- Pituicytoma (WHO grade I) (see comment)
+- Pituicytoma (subtype if relevant) (WHO grade 1) (see comment)

 - Comment: Pituicytoma belongs to the group of TTF1 expressing tumors of the posterior hypophysis and infundibulum.
 It rarely recurs when incompletely removed; follow up is recommended.